Packages and Tools

 Login via email instead of username

-I completely removed the username field from the User model and replaced it with the email field as the user unique identifier.
-The email field is what I configured as the login field using django-allauth.
+The email field is configured as the login field using django-allauth.
+The username field is still present but is not required for login.
+Allauth automatically fills it with the part of the email before the @ symbol.
 More often then not when I create a new django project I need to use something other than the username field provided by django as the unique identifier of the user, and the username field just becomes an annoyance to deal with.
 It is also more common nowadays for modern web and mobile applications to rely on a unique identifier such as an email address or phone number instead of a username.

 HTMX and template partials